App Walkthrough – The How, Why, What, and Everything In Between

 Types of App Walkthroughs/App Onboarding

 Onboarding is a crucial phase of any app user’s journey as it establishes the first point of contact for users.
-There are different types of onboarding strategies that you can adapt to suit your business objectives.
 To make a flawless app, you need to define its purpose and this section will help you to outline the same precisely.

 1. Benefit-oriented Onboarding